Ryeberg Curators

 Ryeberg Curator BioGerry Feehily RSS

-Gerry Feehily is English site editor at Presseurop.eu, an online news portal operating in ten languages.
-He also looks after the Ireland desk at Parisian weekly Courrier International.
+Gerry Feehily is Europe chief at Parisian weekly Courrier International.
 Based in Paris since the 1990s, his articles on literature and politics have appeared in The Guardian, The Independent, New Statesman and the Irish Examiner.
-"Fever," his first novel, was published in 2008.Go to curator page - Jon Paul Fiorentino
+He is the author of "Fever" and "Gunk."Go to curator page - Jon Paul Fiorentino

 - Christine Fischer Guy